vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 3. Under **Cluster Nodes**, specify the IP addresses of the two additional controllers that you have deployed.
 Optionally, you can configure the name for the controllers.

-4. Click **Save** to complete the cluster configuration wizard.
+4. Click **Save** to complete the cluster configuration.

     ![Edit Controller Configuration](img/tko-in-vmc-aws/deploy-tko-vmc-14.jpg)

 After you click **Save**, the controller cluster setup starts, and the controller nodes are rebooted in the process.
 It takes approximately 10-15 minutes for cluster formation to complete.

-You will be automatically logged out of the controller node where you are currently logged in.
+You are automatically logged out of the controller node where you are currently logged in.
 On entering the cluster IP address in the browser, you can see details about the cluster formation task.

 ![Controller initializing message](img/tko-in-vmc-aws/deploy-tko-vmc-15.JPG)